openspur/ypspur_ros/doc/ypspur_ros.md

 # ypspur_ros node

-The topic names will be migrated to ROS recommended namespace mode.
+The topic names will be migrated to ROS recommended namespace model.
 Set `compatible` parameter to `1` to use new topic names.

 ## Subscribed topics